Maxlem1337/VideoThumbnail/README.md

 I created this project, because I used an existing thumbnail generator, but it could not be run on a Raspberry Pi.
 If you're looking for a thumbnail generator, I would highly recommend [this one](http://moviethumbnail.sourceforge.net/).

 I'm not planning on making alot of changes to this code.
-If you need different dimensions, you could probably figure it out yourself.
+If you need different dimensions or other commandline options, you could probably figure it out yourself.
 The code is not that complicated

 Example:
 --------